NethServer/docs/administrator-manual/en/backup.rst

 Duplicity
 ^^^^^^^^^

+.. container:: ui-engine-duplicity

    :index:`Duplicity` is the well-known default engine for |product|.
    It has a good compression algorithm which will reduce storage usage on the destination.
    Duplicity requires a full backup once a week, when the data set is very big the process may take more than 24 hours to complete.
    |product| doesn't implement backup encryption if the engine is Duplicity.

    Supported storage backends:

    - CIFS
    - NFS
    - USB
    - WebDAV (only when used as single backup)

 .. note:: The destination directory is based on the server host name: in case of FQDN change, the administrator should take care of copying/moving the backup data from